| Trail Length: 3.4 miles | Type of trail: In and out |

 Return to the start of the loop trail visiting the eastern redoubt and the artillery stables, A wooden bridge on the path carries visitors across the Tennessee Road.
 Look to your right as the historic road drops off the mountain at an angle.
 Continue straight ahead at the four-way intersection to the Regimental Headquarters of the 4th Minnesota.
 Regimental commander John Tourtellotte was in charge of the fort until relieved of command by John Corse, who arrived from Rome, Georgia at 1:00am on October 5, 1864.
 Continue on the path to the first view from above of "Deep Cut" (Allatoona Pass).

-More than 170 feet high, and 95 feet long, this immense scar in the earth was dug through the rugged Allatoona Mountains to permit trains on the Western and Atlantic Railroad to get to Chattanooga.
+More than 170 feet high, and 95 feet long, this immense scar in the earth was dug through the rugged Allatoona Mountains to permit trains on the Western and Atlantic Railroad to get to Chattanooga, Tennessee.
 It was an engineering marvel of its time.
 Only the tunnel at Tunnel Hill was more difficult to build.
-At the pass the treadway turns right and begins a steady descent.
-Just before reaching the pass the drop sharpens and turns left, crossing a stone and dirt bridge.
-At the bottom of the stairs, turn left, then climb the second staircase on the right.
-At the top of the stairs a trail continues to the top of the mountain.
+At the top of the pass the treadway turns right and begins a steady, moderate descent.
+Just before reaching the pass the drop sharpens and the pathway turns left, crossing a wood and stone bridge.

 William Tecumseh Sherman was so impressed with Allatoona Pass when he rode through it in 1844 that he avoided it during The Atlanta Campaign 20 years later.
 On October 5, 1864 three brigades of Rebels under the command of Major General Samuel French attacked Federal forces under the command of Brig.
 General John Corse during The Battle of Allatoona Pass.
 It was actually the third engagement in the area, although the two other fights were little more than cavalry skirmishes.